 During the formal dinner scene, Johnny Depp placed a "fart machine" under Julie Christie's chair.
 He had a remote control that he used to trigger a fart sound from the device.
 The children are laughing more at that than from playing with the spoons.

 When J.M.
-Barrie and the Llewelyn Davies family are traveling by buggy to Mary Ansell Barrie's (James's wife) cottage, a flock of sheep stops in front of the buggy and it is forced to stop.
-This is included in the film because the buggy is an original from the late 1800s and is not able to properly run.
-To make it go, it is pushed over the hill.
-To cover for it stopping suddenly at the base of the hill, director Marc Forster decided to have the sheep block the road.
+Barrie and the Llewelyn Davies family are travelling by buggy to James' wife's cottage, a flock of sheep stops in front of the buggy, forcing it to stop.
+The buggy is an original from the late 1800s, and it had to be pushed over a hill to make it go.
+To cover for stopping suddenly at the base of the hill, Director Marc Forster decided to have sheep block the road.

 At the beginning of the movie, when J.M.
-Barrie is seen pacing the corridor outside the auditorium, the carpet under his feet is worn and thread bare, suggesting that many playwrights had paced there many times.
-This was inspired by the playwright Neil Simon who makes mention of it in his autobiography, which one of the films writers had read.
+Barrie (Johnny Depp) is seen pacing the corridor outside the auditorium, the carpet under his feet is worn and thread bare, suggesting that many playwrights had paced there many times.
+This was inspired by the playwright Neil Simon, who makes mention of it in his autobiography, which one of the films writers had read.

-Dustin Hoffman has appeared in two films about "Peter Pan" (Hook and Finding Neverland).
-Following his appearance in "Hook", close friend and former roommate Gene Hackman began calling him "Hook" as a joke.
-The name stuck and his contemporaries call him by that nickname to this day.
+Dustin Hoffman appeared in two films about "Peter Pan" (Hook (1991) and this movie).
+Following his appearance in Hook (1991), close friend and former roommate Gene Hackman began calling him "Hook" as a joke.
+The name stuck, and his contemporaries call him by that nickname to this day.